 Nikon Coolprint printers

-Together with the introduction of the very first Nikon E2 and E2s digital still camera system Nikon introduced some color photo printers.
-As the results of these printers were not of the quality Nikon photographers were used to, and because of the tough competition, Nikon didn't sell these printers worldwide.
-Many reviews on these printers weren't very positive either.
+Just after the introduction of the very first Nikon Still-Video Camera in 1986 Nikon introduced (in 1987) its first color photo printer.
+As the results of this printer were not of the quality Nikon photographers were used to (as many reviews stated), and because of the tough competition and relatively high price, Nikon didn't sell this printer worldwide.

 Nikon NP-10

-Nikon Corporation introduced in May 1994 a dye-sublimation printer* for A6 paper only.
-This printer, early 1995 available for a (US) List price of $ 2,350.-- produces photo quality prints of 142 x 142 dpi resolution, with 8-bits colour, in just 60 seconds.
+Nikon Corporation introduced in May 1994 a dye-sublimation printer* for A6 paper and stickers only.
+This printer, late 1994 available for a (US) List price of $ 2,350.-- produces photo quality prints of 142 x 142 dpi resolution, with 8-bits colour (= 16.7 million printable colours), in just 60 seconds.

 This printer wasn't a great success; it was never marketed in Europe.